-Midland College Lady Chaparral Volleyball Coach
+Midland College Lady Chaparral Volleyball Coaches

 Tammie Jimenez is a native of Alpine, TX (Alpine High School) where she excelled both academically and athletically.
 Jimenez earned All-District, All-Permian Basin and All-West Texas volleyball honors.
 She was also named to the All-District All-Academic team as a junior and senior at AHS.